BR19-gh/online-store-billing-system/README.md

 ## Updates
 ### Update 2.0v
 Now the store owner can change the store theme!
-There are 5 themes for now (red 🔴, blue 🔵, grey ⚫⚪, green 🟢 and original "yellow" 🟡), more will be added later:
+There are 5 themes for now (red 🔴, blue 🔵, gray 🌫️, green 🟢 and original "yellow" 🟡), more will be added later:

 ![Themes Section](https://github.com/BR19-gh/online-store-billing-system/blob/master/imgs%20for%20github/themes.jpg "cc: store theme")
 ### Update 3.5v
 New features has been added, which are:
-- brand new theme for the store! pink 🦩.
+- Brand-new theme for the store!
+Pink 🦩.
-- new billing system.
+- New billing system.
 Save, browse and delete all bills that've been issued.
-- inhancing the user experince with better UI and more accessibility.
+- Enhancing the user experience with better UI and more accessibility.

 ![Update 3.5v](https://github.com/BR19-gh/online-store-billing-system/blob/master/imgs%20for%20github/Update3.5v.gif "cc: Update 3.5v")
 ![Update 3.5v-Biling system](https://github.com/BR19-gh/online-store-billing-system/blob/master/imgs%20for%20github/Update3.5v-1.png "cc: Biling system")
 ![Update 3.5v-Biling system](https://github.com/BR19-gh/online-store-billing-system/blob/master/imgs%20for%20github/Update3.5v-2.png "cc: Delete bill")
 ![Update 3.5v-Biling system](https://github.com/BR19-gh/online-store-billing-system/blob/master/imgs%20for%20github/Update3.5v-3.png "cc: Pink theme")

+### Update 3.8v
+New features has been added, which are:
+- Now you can edit the currency used in the store!!
+Head to تعديل معلومات المتجر (edit store info), then type the currency you want to use in عملة المتجر (store currency).
+- Brand-new theme for the store!
+Black ⚫.
+- UI enhancements in Admin Page.